Learn How To Teach Guitar

 Guitar Teaching Principle #2: Your Guitar Students Don’t Care How Much You Know…Until They Know How Much You Care.

 Want more guitar students to study with you?
-Show them that you care more about their success than any other guitar teacher in your area.
+Show them that you care more about their success than any other teacher in your area.
 This alone makes a huge difference between the results your students get from you compared to what they could get from anyone else.

 Guitar Teaching Principle #3: Surrounding Yourself With Expert Guitar Teachers Makes You A Better Guitar Teacher Faster.